araobp/nlan/README.md

-# Networking with Go lang
+# Rewrite neutron-lan with Go lang and etcd

 ##Why Go for me?
 - Go has some advantages over Java and Python